giokok-test/simulate-rl/README.md

 area.
 The curriculum makes it possible to smoothly transition from simple encounters to more challenging ones.

+When `training.curriculum_mode` is set to `adaptive` the scripts track the rolling success rate of evaluation episodes.
+The pursuer spawn parameters are only expanded to the next curriculum stage once the average success exceeds `training.curriculum_success_threshold`.
+This allows the policy to focus on the current difficulty until it reliably solves it before moving on.

 ## Additional scripts

 - `pursuit_evasion.py` contains the environment implementation along with a